Ladivcr/Sistemas-Distribuidos/README.md

 > pip3 install MySQLdb

+* **Tweepy: To get the data from Twitter**
+> pip3 install tweepy

+**Now, you have the necessary libraries.
+Follow the next steps for use the project**
 * Clone or download this [project](https://github.com/Ladivcr/Sistemas-Distribuidos.git)
 > The project use some librarys, so, you need to install this librarys for optimal use.
 > You will need to use some credencial from API Twitter, If you have it you can put it your credencial in the code.
 > If you don't have credencial, I will send my credencial in an Email (Just if you are my teacher or his assistant)
 * Open a terminal
 * Write: ./00runTrends.sh
+* After this you start to get the data from Twitter automatically
 > In this step, you should have already put your credentials in the code
 * Press Enter